<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 Fee for Consent:

-$10 per Member/Manager
+$10 per member/manager

 Foreign Entity Consent Requirements

-For foreign professional entities seeking consent to do business in New York, the following items must be submitted to NYSED Office of the Professions:
+For foreign professional entities seeking consent to do business in New York, the following items must be submitted to the NYSED Office of the Professions:

 Professional